How do I address a 4219 Zone Expander to a VISTA?

 |8||On = Tamper Disabled, Off = Tamper Enabled (Yes, I know that seems backward)|

-Please Note: There was a brief period of time where 4219's were released that did not support the use of dip switch 7 (meaning they ALWAYS used the EOLR) and dip switch 7 should have always been in the ON position, but they were released with documentation stating that dip switch 7 was in use.
-On these units, if you turn off dip 7 with the EOLR's in place (as the instructions indicate you should), the zones will always be faulted, so if you seem to have everything set correctly, and the resistors are in place, but your zones continue to show faults, try turning dip switch 7 ON.
+Please Note: There was a brief period of time where 4219's were released that did not support the use of dip switch 7 (meaning they ALWAYS used the EOLR) and dip switch 7 should have always been in the ON position.
+Some of these units were released with documentation stating that dip switch 7 was in use.
+On these units, if you turn off dip 7 with the EOLR's in place (as the instructions indicate you should), the zones will always be faulted.
+So, if you seem to have everything set correctly, and the resistors are in place, but your zones continue to show faults, try turning dip switch 7 ON.
 When changing dip switch settings, I recommend powering down, making the change, then powering back up.

 Did you find this answer useful?